 Budget-friendly family travel in Japan

-Want to take the family to Japan but worried about the cost?
+Want to take the kids to Japan but worried about the cost?
 Don't be!
-Check out these yen-stretching travel tips and start planning!
+Check out these yen-stretching tips and start planning your family holiday!

 - June 2018

-If you want to introduce your kids to the concept of international travel, Japan can be a great choice for a family holiday.
-The people are friendly, the public transport is efficient, it’s colourful and effervescent and different enough to actually feel like you’re experiencing something new.
+With its friendly people, efficient public transport and fascinating culture, Japan can be a great choice for a family holiday.
+Not only is it a colourful and effervescent destination, it's also different enough to actually feel like you’re experiencing something new.

-Japan has had a reputation for being madly expensive.
-It’s not.
-Like anywhere, it can be, but with a few tricks in your backpack, you can really make those yen last.
+By the way, Japan’s reputation for being madly expensive is exaggerated.
+Like anywhere, it can be, but with a few tricks in your backpack, you can make those yen last.

-Sure, you can go fine dining in exquisite fashion in Japan, but there’s really no reason to scorch your wallet around meal time here.
-An easy way to keep the budget for japan in control is a convenience store (known as a conbini - like a 7–11 or Lawson) which can set you up with an impressive grab-bag of quick bites, while train station and department store food halls (depachikas opens in new window) lay out a dizzying array of carefully prepared food to go.
-(FYI don’t eat as you walk around – it’s considered bad manners.)
-Department stores often have outdoor seating on the roof, where you can eat your spoils.
-Street food is also a yen-saving move – Osaka is famed for it.
+Sure, you can splash out on fine dining in Japan, but there’s really no reason to spend mega-bucks on meals here.
+An easy way to stay within budget is to stock up on quick bites at a convenience store (known as a conbini - like a 7–11 or Lawson).
+Train station and department-store food halls (depachikas) also offer a dizzying array of carefully prepared food to go; department stores often have outdoor seating on the roof, where you can eat your spoils.
+(FYI: eating as you walk around is considered bad manners.)
+Street food is a yen-saving move – Osaka, in particular, is famed for it.
 Snack on takoyaki (fried octopus balls), taiyaki (fish-shaped sweet pastries), okonomiyaki (savoury pancakes) or green tea ice cream.
-Many restaurants offer handy lunch specials, which are great value.
-Also, Japan doesn’t have a tipping culture, so you don’t have to factor that cost in.
+Many restaurants offer lunch specials, which are great value.
+What’s more, Japan doesn’t have a tipping culture, so you don’t have to factor that cost in.

-One way to keep it cheap right off the bat is to avoid high season – those most popular months when the crowds are flocking to see the cherry blossoms, the autumn leaves or another major event.
+One way to keep it cheap right off the bat is to avoid travelling in high season – those most popular months when the crowds are flocking to see the cherry blossoms, the autumn leaves or some other major event.
 Demand is high, with prices to match.
-If you can let your schedule slide a little, look at May or December to January – good for skiing and snow monkey spotting!
+If you can let your schedule slide a little, look at May, with its lovely late-spring weather, or December to January – good for skiing and snow monkey spotting!

-Speaking of snow, Japan is also known for its skiing.
-You’ll find many of Japan’s ski fields dotted across the main island of Honshu and the northern island of Hokkaido.
-Rusutsu, in Hokkaido, is great for kids.
-Just a couple of hours by bus from Sapporo, Rusutsu is a purpose-built resort with everything you need – accommodation, entertainment – all in one seamless spot.
-If you’re not staying there, there are ski-in-ski-out options, and there are English-speaking ski instructors. instructors.
-Although once the kids spot the snow monkeys languishing in nearby hot springs, their fluffy heads getting peppered with snow, it might be hard to get them on the slopes!
+Speaking of snow, Japan is renowned for its great skiing.
+Many of the country’s ski fields are dotted across the main island of Honshu and the northern island of Hokkaido.
+Rusutsu, in Hokkaido, is perfect for a family holiday.
+Just two hours by bus from Sapporo, this purpose-built resort has everything you need – accommodation, entertainment, fabulous ski runs, English-speaking ski instructors.
+Plus, there are ski-in-ski-out options if you’re not staying there.
+Mind you, it might be hard to get the kids on the slopes once they spot the snow monkeys hanging out in the nearby hot springs, their fluffy heads getting peppered with snow...